 8. Deal with debt collectors.
 While you are handling your identity theft case, debt collectors may ask you to pay outstanding bills from fraudulently activated credit accounts.
 Inform the debt collector by phone and in writing that you are a victim of identity theft and that you are not responsible for the unpaid bill.
 In your letter, be sure to include copies of documents, such as a police report, that demonstrate that you are the victim of identity theft.

 When you inform the collector that the debt is the result of identity theft, the collector must pass this information along to the creditor (the company attempting to collect the debt).
 The collector also must send you information that "validates" the debt (usually, just the amount of the debt and the creditor's name).
 Send the collector a written dispute of the debt after you receive the validation, and include a copy of your police report or identity theft affidavit.
-Also send a copy to the creditor.
-(To learn more about debt validation and dealing with debt collectors, see Nolo's Debt and Collection Agencies area.)
+Also, send a copy to the creditor.
+(To learn more about debt validation and dealing with debt collectors, go to Debt Management.)